|Nutritional Guidelines (per serving)|

-Mix with sauteed onion and farmer's cheese.
-For best results, according to chef Mark, some small pieces of the whole potato should remain.
+Mix with sautéed onion and farmer's cheese.
 Season to taste and set aside.

 Place 2 cups flour in a large bowl or on a work surface and make a well in the center.

 Break the egg into it, then add the salt and a little lukewarm water at a time.

 Divide the dough in half and cover it with a bowl or towel.
 Let it rest 20 minutes.